Aston Martin DBX

-The Aston Martin DBX is a full-size SUV produced by British car manufacturer Aston Martin since 2020.
+The Aston Martin DBX is a crossover SUV produced by British luxury car marque Aston Martin since 2020.
+It is the first SUV the company has made.
+It has been described as both a "full-sized" and as a "mid-sized" vehicle.

 Design

 The DBX is the first car made at Aston Martin's new facility in St Athan, Wales.
 According to executive vice president and chief creative officer Marek Reichman, the wheelbase of the DBX stretches as far out as possible for the wheels to be positioned at the corners of the vehicle, which, with the low roofline, creates the illusion of a smaller car, helping make the DBX appear more like a traditional Aston Martin shape.
 The DBX features swan-hinged doors, while the front grille is the largest ever fitted on an Aston Martin.

+It has been described by the BBC and The Daily Telegraph as the "first full-size five-seater" model that Aston Martin has sold.
+US publications described it as a "mid-sized crossover".